redhat-developer/idetools.dev/blog/2024-06-20-lsp4ij-announcement.md

 ## Conclusion

-This article only scratched the surface of what `LSP4IJ` provides.
+This article only scratches the surface of what `LSP4IJ` provides.
 You can find more documentation in:

  * [the user guide](https://github.com/redhat-developer/lsp4ij/tree/main/docs/UserGuide.md), describing how to use the LSP consoles view and Language Server preferences.
  * [the LSP Support overview](https://github.com/redhat-developer/lsp4ij/tree/main/docs/LSPSupport.md), detailing which LSP features are implemented, and how.